friflo/Friflo.Json.Fliox/README.md

 - Small library (Friflo.Json.Burst.dll - 70kb )

-# Unit tests
+# Unit test / Performance

-Project is using NUnit for unit testing.
-Execute them locally by running.
+The Project is using **NUnit** for unit testing.
+Execute them locally by running:
 ```
 dotnet test -c Release -l "console;verbosity=detailed"
 ```
+The units can be executed also within various IDEs. **Visual Studio**, **Rider** and **Visual Studio Code**.

+By using NUnit the unit tests can be executed via the Test Runner in the **Unity Editor** (Window > General > Test Runner) as `EditMode` tests.

+Additional to common unit testing of expected behavior, the test also ensure the following principles with additional assertions:
+- No (exact 0) allocations occur on the heap while running a parser or serializer a couple of times.
+- No leaks of `native containers` are left over after tear down a unit test.
+This is relevant only when using the library in Unity compiled with **JSON_BURST** - it is not relevant when running in CLR

-## Performance
+## Performance .NET CLR (Common Language Runtime)

-The test cases contain also some performance test.
+The test cases contain also JSON parser (a JSON iterator) performance test.
-To reduce side effects in measurement (MB/s) increase `impliedThroughput` at the [performance test](Json.Tests/Common/TestParserPerformance.cs)
+To reduce side effects in measurement of throughput increase `impliedThroughput` at [TestParserPerformance.cs](Json.Tests/Common/TestParserPerformance.cs)

+On my development system (Intel Core i7-4790k 4Ghz) the throughput of the example JSON files within the CLR are at **200-550 MB/sec**.

+## Performance Unity

+Running the performance inside the Unity Editor in Edit Mode or in the Test Runner show weak performance numbers.
+The reason is that the Editor uses only the Mono runtime in these modes.
+Throughput: **6-13 MB/sec**.

+When building the game as a binary for deployment the numbers are okay.
+There is mainly no difference between the `Scripting Backend` `Mono 2x` and `IL2CPP` which can be used for builds.
+Throughput: **56-116 MB/sec**